WeiLunLo/cp_siblings/EJ_replicate/README.md

 Labor
 - work: whether she worked in that year
-- income: whether she earned labor income in that year
+- income: labor income she earned in that year
-- ft_work: whether she worked full-time every month in that year
+- ft_work: whether she worked full-time for 12 months in that year
-- ft_income: whether she earned labor income from a full-time job every month in that year
+- ft_income: labor income she earned from a full-time job for 12 months in that year

 Edu
 - highest_edu: her highest education level in year term in 2021